Behavioural Interviews

 Context

-IT can be very difficult to predict a candidate's future performance based solely on their resume or technical skills because often how a person behaves in a given situation is a better indicator of their potential success.
+It can be very difficult to predict a candidate's future performance based solely on their resume or technical skills because often how a person behaves in a given situation is a better indicator of their potential success.
 After all it takes a team, working together, to deliver a product.

 Behavioural interviews try to uncover how a candidate has acted in the past, to predict how they will act in the new role.
 Like all other interviewing techniques it is not perfect but it can provide valuable insights into a candidate's potential fit within the team and the organisation.